 If you prefer saltwater to freshwater, head west to the twin beaches of Santa Marinella and Santa Severa, both a short distance from Rome and easily accessible by train.
 They make up two of the limited number of Italian beaches with free public access, and form part of a golden coastline by the pristine waters of the Tyrrhenian Sea.
 Santa Severa has a castle on the beach itself which is open to visitors for a small entry fee and is well worth a visit.

 3. The opulent house and gardens of Villa Farnese

-Not to be confused with Palazzo Farnese in central Rome where Mussolini delivered some of his most infamous speeches to frenzied crowds from a balcony overlooking Piazza Venezia, Villa Farnese (confusingly sometimes also called Palazzo Farnese) in Caprarola is a magnificent 16th-century villa with a unique pentagonal shape.
+Not to be confused with Palazzo Farnese in central Rome where France’s embassy to Italy is currently housed, Villa Farnese (confusingly sometimes also called Palazzo Farnese) in Caprarola is a magnificent 16th-century villa with a unique pentagonal shape.
 Admire the villa’s distinctive spiral staircase, take a walk in its sumptuous rooms decorated in the Mannerist style, which include 500-year-old world atlas frescoes, and stroll among its vast decorative gardens which extend for several acres behind the villa itself.

 4. Viterbo, the “City of the Popes”